keziah55/git-subdir/readme.md

 cargo build --release
 ```

-This builds the binary `target/release/git-subdir`.
+This downloads dependencies and builds the binary `target/release/git-subdir`.

+## Usage

 For example,
 ```